ivanyapeter/react-starting-point/README.md

 - Use GitHub API to populate UI
 - Take user input
 - Style
+- One way data binding.
+Do not get cought up.

 To Do:
 - Organise examples in smaller chunks